 - If you’re going to use photos to promote your event, choose real photos from past events, or photos of your speakers, rather than generic stock photos that don’t draw as much excitement.

 - If you’re able to, consider using illustrated graphics that promote your event.
+Illustrations, drawings from pictures, or animated images may grab attention and ensure more interesting content.
 These are beautiful to look at and can still include essential information about your event, as well.

 - Use visually appealing banners as CTAs on your website to promote the event and your registration form.